villesundell/villesundell/my-erdős-number.md

  * Linus Torvalds

 ## Andreessen 4 (via Jari Jaanto)
-I am linked to the prominent investor Marc Andreessen via 4 non-public business arrangements.
+I am linked to the prominent investor Marc Andreessen via 4 non-public business arrangements because of a startup co-owned with Jari Jaanto.

  * Ville Sundell was a co-owner of [Heimo](https://www.slideshare.net/slideshow/heimo-the-untellable-stories/62548233) with...
  * Jari Jaanto, who was a co-owner of Sulake with...